 According to FINRA rules, a brokerage firm has an obligation to implement policies and procedures that help monitor the activities of its brokers in order to guard against investor loss and investment fraud.
-In a Failure to Supervise claim, it may be the brokerage firm, not the individual broker, that is at fault if there has been a failure to screen a new stockbroker or financial advisor before hiring.
-The brokerage firm also has a duty to ensure training and licensing, or if there has not been continued monitoring of the broker’s communications, account activity, and customer complaints.
+In a Failure to Supervise claim, it may be the brokerage firm, not the individual broker, that is at fault, if there has been a failure to screen a new stockbroker or financial advisor before hiring.
+The brokerage firm also has a duty to ensure training and licensing, and continually monitor the broker’s communications, account activity, and customer complaints.

-If anybody has been the victim of stockbroker fraud or broker negligence, they should be entitled to receive full and fair compensation for any of their financial losses.
+Anyone who has been the victim of stockbroker fraud or broker negligence should be entitled to receive full and fair compensation for any of their financial losses.
 However, winning these cases and obtaining compensation can be incredibly challenging.

-The claims process can be complex, and you can expect that the defendant in the case (the brokerage firm, a financial advisor, or both) will fight back aggressively against any allegations.
-It is vital for anybody who thinks they have been the victim a fraud on the part of their brokerage or financial advisor to speak to a qualified attorney as soon as possible.
+The claims process can be complex, and you can expect that the defendant in the case (the brokerage firm, a financial advisor, or both) will utilize experienced attorneys to fight back aggressively against any allegations.
+It is vital for anybody who thinks they have been the victim of investment misconduct on the part of their brokerage firm or their financial advisor to speak to a qualified attorney as soon as possible.
 Most individuals who have experienced this type of loss do not have the resources or legal experience to investigate the situation fully, be be assured, the brokerage firms do.

-First, it is important to realize that liability for your investment losses may not be the sole responsibility of your financial advisor.
-It may be the case that the entire brokerage firm could potentially be held legally responsible for misconduct.
-Yes, a brokerage firm can be held liable for their own negligence.
+First, it is important to realize that liability for your investment losses may not be the sole responsibility of your individual stockbroker or financial advisor.
+It may be the case that their brokerage firm could potentially be held legally responsible for misconduct.
 The negligence of a brokerage firm is often a key factor that allows individual financial advisors to commit fraud.

-For example, while a single financial advisor may be the one who wanted to commit fraud in the first place, the brokerage could be held liable if they did not have a proper supervisory system in place to oversee the advisor.
+While a single financial advisor may have chosen to commit misconduct, the brokerage firm could be held liable if they did not have a proper supervisory system in place to oversee the advisor and protect their clients.
 In these cases, the brokerage could be held liable for actions committed by the advisor that would have been detected and prevented had they been properly supervised.

 Under Section 20(a) of the Securities and Exchange Act, the law includes what is known as the Control Person Liability standard which means that firms are liable for the misconduct of their representatives (the financial advisor) unless the firm acted in good faith and did not indirectly cause the misconduct.